 The World Health Organization defines health as “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity” (WHO).
 Chronic stress and high cortisol levels aren’t readily identifiable, but they are certainly persistent health concerns that adversely affect our mental and physical well-being.
 Thankfully, InsideTracker proves to be an invaluable tool in assessing our health from a holistic standpoint.

 Sometimes a data selfie with an unflattering blemish or two is what we need to understand the WHO’s multi-dimensional interpretation of health.
-And now I am looking forward to implementing some of these research-proven techniques to manage my chronic stress.
-Stay tuned to read more research on how whey protein lowers cortisol and elevated serotonin in our three-part series looking at stress interventions.
+And now I'm looking forward to implementing some of these research-proven techniques to manage my chronic stress.

 Because we want you to be the best you possible, here's a FREE GUIDE we've created to help you gain an inner edge -- it's yours to download!